Environmental and Natural Resources Law

 How soon will I know whether I have been accepted for admission?

 Once your file is complete, the Admissions Committee will normally review it within a month.
-We will then contact you regarding the decision by both mail and email.
+We will then contact you regarding the decision by email.

 What should I do when I'm admitted?

 If you accept an offer of admission, you must submit a nonrefundable tuition deposit of $250 within three weeks after notification of admission, in order to hold your place in the class.
-If you decline an offer of admission, we appreciate your letting us know as soon as possible so that we may make your space available to another applicant.
+If you decline an offer of admission, please let us know as soon as possible so that we may make your space available to another applicant.